 Bedrock in the area is composed of the Prairie du Chien Group dolomite overlying Cambrian sandstone units.
-However, the Prairie du Chien group is absent beneath the Landfill due to erosion, so the sandy soil is directly underlain by the Cambrian sandstone.
-The Cambrian sandstones were described as fine-grained, fissile, friable, and glauconitic with interbedded lenses of dark brown sandstone and calcareous shaley partings.
+However, the Prairie du Chien group is absent beneath the Landfill due to erosion, so the sandy soil is directly underlain by Cambrian sandstone.
+The Cambrian sandstones were described as fine-grained, fissile, friable, and glauconitic with interbedded lenses of dark brown sandstone and calcareous shaley partings in boreholes performed during the Landfill siting.